 Students must complete 9 or 10 credit hours depending on their Navajo Language proficiency.
 Navajo and Indian Studies courses are required of all students enrolled in all degree programs.
-Navajo culture, history, language, and philosophy are areas in which courses are taught in Navajo and English.
-Courses are offered for two tracks of Navajo language ability: speaker and non-speaker.
+Navajo culture, history, and language, are areas in which courses are taught in Navajo and English.
+Courses are offered in two tracks of Navajo language ability: speaker and non-speaker.